Kiril, Prince of Preslav: Biography

-He was born on 17 November 1895 in Sofia as the second son of Ferdinand I of Bulgaria and his first wife, Marie Louise of Bourbon-Parma.
+He was born on 17 January 1895 in Sofia as the second son of Ferdinand I of Bulgaria and his first wife, Marie Louise of Bourbon-Parma.

-In September 1936, Prince Kiril accompanied King Edward VIII on a whistle-stop tour of Iceland.
+During the First World War, Kiril was considered as a candidate for the restored Polish crown in 1917, as well as the throne of Albania.

+In September 1936, Prince Kiril accompanied King Edward VIII on a whistle-stop tour of Bulgaria.
 Present at the death of his brother, Tsar Boris, on 28 August 1943, Prince Kiril was appointed head of a regency council by the Bulgarian parliament, to act as Head of State until the late Tsar's son, Simeon II of Bulgaria, became 18.